Our Services

 Helpful Resources

-There are several factors to consider: brown discharge without a period is usually old blood and is often due to hormonal shifts, birth control, ovulation, or early pregnancy, but it can also be linked to infections, PCOS, perimenopause, polyps or fibroids, and rarely ectopic pregnancy or other serious issues.
+Brown discharge without a period is typically old blood leaving the body slowly.
+Common causes include hormonal fluctuations, birth control, ovulation spotting, or early pregnancy (implantation bleeding).
+Less common but possible causes include vaginal or pelvic infections, PCOS, perimenopause, uterine polyps or fibroids, and — rarely — ectopic pregnancy or other serious conditions.

 If you're asking, "why do I have brown discharge but no period?" you're not alone.
 Brown discharge can feel confusing or even worrying — especially if you were expecting your period and it hasn't arrived.